Our Befriending Service

 Training and supervision

-Befriending volunteers are supervised by the Family Befriending Coordinator (currently Nisha).
+Befriending volunteers are supervised by the Family Befriending Coordinator (currently Loris Konaizeh).
 Once placed with a family the Befriender and the Family Befriending Coordinator maintain regular correspondence to ensure the effective delivery of service.
 After 6 months there will be a review meeting attended by the Family Befriending Coordinator, the family and the Befriender.

 Befrienders must always attend monthly supervision sessions with the Family Services Organiser and CEO.
 They must also complete weekly log sheets and return these to the Family Services Organiser at the earliest opportunity.